LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

-Pupillometry, the tracking of pupil diameter, has been used for over four decades to measure cognitive load.[@KahnemanBeatty1966; @Beatty1982]  Pupil dilation is an involuntary, time-locked, externally-evoked physiological response that is present from infancy in humans and other animal species.
+Pupillometry, the tracking of pupil diameter, has been used for over four decades to measure cognitive load.[@KahnemanBeatty1966; @Beatty1982]  Pupil dilation is an involuntary, time-locked, physiological response that is present from infancy in humans and other animal species.
 In general, as the cognitive demands of a task increases, pupil dilation of up to about 5-6 mm can be observed up to 1 second after onset of relevant